-Teachers highlight any concerns they have to the Head of Inclusion/SENCo, who engages advice and support from experienced staff within the school and from outside agencies when needed.
+Teachers highlight any concerns they have to the SENCo, who engages advice and support from experienced staff within the school and from outside agencies when needed.
 Continuing professional development, through training, is organised as required.

-Before special educational provision is made, the Head of Inclusion/SENCo and class teacher will consider all the information from within the school about the child's progress, alongside national data and expectations of progress.
+Before special educational provision is made, the SENCo and class teacher will consider all the information from within the school about the child's progress, alongside national data and expectations of progress.
 Parents and carers will always be informed of any developments and we will work in partnership to create a provision plan.
 Identification of need is made within four categories identified by the Code of Practice (2015).
-The Head of Inclusion/SENCo may offer advice about effective teaching and learning strategies and interventions that may help to narrow the gap or accelerate progress.
+The SENCo may offer advice about effective teaching and learning strategies and interventions that may help to narrow the gap or accelerate progress.
 General advice from outside specialists may be sought.